Green Communities

 The Stretch Code is the middle tier.

-It requires more energy-efficient new construction verified by a third party, but it does NOT require electrification, does NOT mandate solar panels, and does NOT apply to any existing buildings.
+It requires more energy-efficient new construction verified by a third party, but it does NOT require electrification, does NOT mandate solar panels, and does NOT force changes to existing buildings on its own.
 For all-electric new homes (which is where the market is heading), the Stretch Code and Specialized Code requirements are essentially the same.

 For Contractors